mobizt/FirebaseClient/README.md

 You can create your own wrapper class as you want that provides the callback-free, cleaner and simpler API but well managed, powerfull and reliable.
 See the [Wrapper example](/examples/RealtimeDatabase/Simple/Wrapper/) for how to.

 The well managed authentication task handler allows you to access Firebase and Google Cloud services smoothly and seemlessly.
-Managing the authentication levels for varous apps/users under the same device is so easy with this library similarly to Firebase SDK client.
+Managing the authentication levels for various apps/users under the same device is so easy as the Firebase SDK client.

-The zero-copy access token makes this library uses less memory when dealing with large access token API request.
+This library is worth trusty and intensively tested 24/7 for its functionality, reliability and performance.

 > [!IMPORTANT]
 > If you are new to `Firebase` products, please read the [Project Preparation and Setup](#project-preparation-and-setup) section first.